albertzarate/Ansible-Sample/README.md

 For this to work, make sure to run the setup.sh bash script in the same directory as playbook.yml, hosts, and ansible.cfg

+NOTE: The setup.py script was tested on a Debian system so results may vary on other OS's